 Once you’ve assessed the practical usability of the cords, wires, and adapters you’ve collected, and removed the ones that have some function, contact the people around you to see if they could use them.
 Some people would love an extra charger to put in their gym or computer bag, or just to have around the house.
 This could go a long way toward getting rid of a majority of your older cables.

 As for those cables, wires, and adapters that no one wants, and have no practical use for you, you should recycle them.
-At Michell Consulting Group, we recycle all types of hardware and connectors.
+At COMPANYNAME, we recycle all types of hardware and connectors.
 If you can’t make it to us, and would like to know where the closest recycling center to you is, you can call 1-800-Recycling or visit the National Center for Electronics Recycling website.

-If you are looking at recycling your technology, give us a call at 305-592-5620 and one of our technicians can help you get your old technology go where it needs to go.
+If you are looking at recycling your technology, give us a call at PHONENUMBER and one of our technicians can help you get your old technology go where it needs to go.